joeeddy/Teacher1/README.md

 > **Note:**
 > This repository presents a **compressed/minimal version** of my full fractal emergent AI system.
 The core principles and agentic behaviors are preserved, but some advanced features and large-scale dynamics have been simplified for clarity, portability, and community collaboration.

 - Use as a template or seed for your own fractal, agentic projects—or to propose enhancements!
+Hippocrates-Edu@proton.me

 **Contributions and AGI research partnerships are welcome!**